Micky Adams: Fulham

 In July 1994, he joined Fulham on a free transfer where he was reunited with Ian Branfoot in preparation for the "Cottagers" 1994–95 season.
 Fulham had just been relegated to Division Three (the bottom tier of the professional league) for the first time in their history.
-He signed with the club on the understanding that Branfoot would teach him the ropes of coaching.
-They finished seventh in the league that season, but due to a restructuring of the league which saw one less promotion place in the three lower divisions, Fulham missed out on a play-off place.
-When Branfoot became general manager in March 1996, Adams was appointed player-manager of a Fulham side on course for their lowest ever finish – 17th in Division Three.
+He signed up with the club with the understanding that Branfoot would teach him the ropes of coaching.
+They finished seventh in the league that season, but due to a restructuring of the league, which saw one less promotion place in the three lower divisions, Fulham missed out on a play-off place.
+When Branfoot became general manager in March 1996, Adams was appointed player-manager of a Fulham side on course for their lowest-ever finish – 17th in Division Three.

 Managerial career

 Before going into management, the "straight-talking Yorkshireman" had already demonstrated his ability to spot talented youngsters.
 Around 1994, he spotted Wayne Bridge playing for Olivers Battery; he recommended Bridge to Southampton, who then signed him as a trainee in July 1996.